The pastoral wellbeing and academic development of our students are our prime responsibilities

 Chelmsford County High School for Girls (CCHS) is a proud grammar school community.
 CCHS was opened in 1907 to provide girls with an academic education.
 We, as the twenty-first century guardians of this significant inheritance, have chosen to honour this legacy by defining and pursuing an ambition for CCHS to be a progressive grammar school, committed to excellence in girls’ education and empowerment:

-We are DYNAMIC– students are provided with a wealth of opportunities, as we work with the Association of State Girls’ Schools (ASGS) in Britain and the National Coalition of Girls’ Schools (NCGS) internationally, to instil confidence, fire ambition and promote advancement.
+We are DYNAMIC – students are provided with a wealth of opportunities, through our leading work with the International Coalition of Girls’ Schools (ICGS), as we instil confidence, fire ambition and promote advancement.

 We are a culturally diverse and socially inclusive school community.
 Our students bring with them an enriching variety of backgrounds and traditions

-We have amplified, and so fortified, our School vision and aims, and pursue links between Faculties, to cultivate core values, which direct and drive our work: citizenship, distinction, challenge, duty, imagination, enlightenment and community.
+We amplify and so fortify our School vision and aims, as well as pursue links between subject disciplines, to cultivate core values, which direct and drive our work.
+These values form our educational covenant with our community:

-English and Creative Faculties – IMAGINATION: enable students to explore new ideas and empathise with the thinking of others, without limitation or risk.
+- IMAGINATION – enable students to explore new ideas and empathise with the thinking of others, without limitation or risk.
+(English, Sport and Arts subjects)

-Mathematics and Science Faculties – ENLIGHTENMENT: equip students with the insight and determination to embrace new ideas, technology and innovation, enabling them to contribute to the ever-changing natural and physical world around them.
+- ENLIGHTENMENT – equip students with the insight and determination to embrace new ideas, technology and innovation, enabling them to contribute to the ever-changing natural and physical world around them.
+(Mathematics, Computer Science and Natural Sciences subjects)

-Humanities and Languages Faculties – COMMUNITY: provide students with the tools to respect and celebrate the great diversity of cultures, backgrounds and beliefs, within and beyond the School, whilst recognising that we have more in common than that which divides us.
+- DIVERSITY – provide students with the tools to respect and celebrate the great diversity of cultures, backgrounds and beliefs, within and beyond the School, whilst recognising that we have more in common than that which divides us.
+(Humanities, Languages and Social Sciences subjects)

 CCHS is animated by a passion for learning, bonded by civility and engaged with our community

 We work hard to provide our students with a safe, caring and stimulating learning environment, as we write the next chapter in the life of CCHS.
 This is both our obligation and privilege as we serve and innovate in the spirit of our School motto: Vitai Lampada Ferimus (We Bear the Torch of Life).
-Please view our promotional film below for an insight into life at CCHS.
-To understand more about the power and importance of girls’ schools, and how we all prepare our students to become confident young women, please view the short film below from our colleagues in the National Coalition of Girls’ Schools.
+Please view our promotional films below for an insight into life at CCHS.
+To understand more about the power and importance of girls’ schools, please view the short films below from our colleagues at the International Coalition of Girls’ Schools (ICGS).
+CCHS is a proud and active member of ICGS, the leading global network of girls’ schools.

 Mr Stephen Lawlor, Headteacher